Danidamy/hello-world/README.md

 info on git

-this is read me file
+this is read me file updated